cocodrilodog/tools-motion-kit/README.md

 Sequence Example:

 ```
+// The nested Motion objects will play one after the other.
-// The nested Motion objects don't need owner and reuseID because they are contained in the sequence
+// Note that the nested Motion objects don't need owner and reuseID because they are contained in the sequence
+// which already has an owner and reuseID
 MotionKit.GetSequence(this, "SomeSequence",
 	MotionKit.GetMotion(p => m_Ball.localPosition = p).SetValuesAndDuration(new Vector3(0, 0, 0), new Vector3(3, 0, 0), 2),
 	MotionKit.GetMotion(a => m_CanvasRenderer.SetAlpha(a)).SetValuesAndDuration(0, 1, 2),